-The Only use touch screen for function keys during job option when set to Yes, disables the touch sensors (except for the Mark sensors) while you are writing.
-If this option is set to Yes, the function sensors are disabled while in a job and you need to use the touch screen to navigate and to end a file.
-This option may be useful for those users who want to avoid the accidental touching of a function sensor while writing a job.
-Once you end a job the function sensors are available.
+The Function keys (touch sensors) during job option has three settings.
+On, Off and Only stenomark.
+When the option is set to On, all the touch sensors are enabled while you are writing.
+This means you can either use the touch sensors above the steno keys or the touch screen menu items to end the file, insert a Mark, search for the last Q, etc. If this option is set to Off, the touch sensors are disabled while in a job and you need to use the touch screen menu to navigate and to end a file.
+Setting this option to No may be useful for those users who want to avoid the accidental touching of a touch sensor while writing a job.
+Once you change to a different menu or end a job, the touch sensors are available until you are in another job.